nsxiv/nsxiv/CONTRIBUTING.md

   * New features may be added if it cannot be achieved (easily) via a shell script, doesn't break backwards compatibility and doesn't violate any of the above rules.

+Note: Since we aim to be a drop-in replacement for sxiv, we intend to keep all sxiv's behaviors/features even in cases where removing them would make the code-base simpler.

 Contribution Guideline
 ----------------------